Tuesday, April 15, 2025

 --Bing AI Chat"

-So, there you have it people...straight for Hal the computer's memory banks to your living room:
+So, there you have it people...straight from Hal the computer's memory banks to your living room:

 You STILL need to tune your piano EVERY SIX MONTHS or even more often then that.